 Your goal is to reach the audience at the right time with the right message, but a poorly designed infographic will undermine that.

 Colour psychology studies the effect colours have on people’s behaviour and how we perceive different things, whether our environment, food, or objects we use every day.
 Red gives a sense of urgency; green has been connected with health and nature.
-According to research, you can use blue for its calming effect since blue is the world’s favourite colour.
+According to research, you can use blue for its calming effect since blue is your favourite colour.

 Challenge With Typography